-- When given names are hyphenated, you should keep the hyphen and include a full stop after each initial (for example, Ai-Jun Xu would be written as Xu, A.-J.). - When the second part of a hyphenated name is lower case, you should treat it as a single name (for example, Lee-ann Raboso would be written as Roboso, L.). - Write the authors surname exactly as it appears in the published work.
-This includes capitalisation, hyphenated surnames and two-part surnames (for example, Santos-Garcia or Velasco Rodriguez).
+- When given names are hyphenated, you should keep the hyphen and include a full stop after each initial (for example, Ai-Jun Xu would be written as Xu, A.-J.). - When the second part of a hyphenated name is lower case, you should treat it as a single name (for example, Lee-ann Raboso would be written as Roboso, L.). - Write the author's surname exactly as it appears in the published work.
+This includes capitalisation, hyphenated surnames and two-part surnames (for example, van Gogh or Santos-Garcia).